Keyboard shortcuts

 }

-.try_get() is available on all three relation types and returns the same reference shape as .get() wrapped in an Option:
+.try_get() is available on relation fields and returns the same reference shape as .get() wrapped in an Option:

 Prefer .get() in code paths that control the query (the call site can see the matching .include()); reserve .try_get() for code that accepts records from elsewhere and needs to fall back when the data is missing.